Angel0po/EDA_BON-AO/README.md

   ![image](https://github.com/user-attachments/assets/02dfcb8a-6245-42ed-95ca-9279dd1f2db5)

-  It would seem the most streamed spotify songs of 2023 are mostly from the 2020's and largerly from the year 2022.
+  It would seem the most streamed Spotify songs of 2023 are mostly from the 2020s and largely from the year 2022.
 This makes sense as trendy and topical music gets played over and over as they are newly released

-  Tracks from 2022 would also accumulate more plays at it had more time to earn it than the tracks that were released upon the year 2023.
+  Tracks from 2022 would also accumulate more plays as it had more time to earn it than the tracks that were released in the year 2023.
 It also represents the time it takes for a song to rise in popularity.
-It would also seem that the distribution of the released year of the song follows recency bias, except for some goldies and some retro songs of the 2000's.
+It would also seem that the distribution of the released year of the song follows recency bias, except for some goldies and some retro songs of the 2000s.

   To track the outliers, we have to first calculate the interquartile range to find the outliers and count them all.
 For this, the block of code was used below